lcongio/siemens-energy/README.md

 	$ ./siemens-energy/docker-compose/install/docker.sh

-Run each microservice separately, go inside each directory (producer, timescaledb and grafana) and run the the `docker-run.sh`, for example, to producer:
+Run each microservice separately, go inside each directory (producer, timescaledb and grafana) and run the `docker-run.sh`, for example, to producer:

     $ ./siemens-energy/docker-compose/producer/docker-run.sh